datastaxdevs/workshop-nosqlbench/_src_README.md

 > _Note_: if you were targeting a "regular" Cassandra instance (as opposed to Astra DB),
 > the command line above would change a little: the scenario would be `default`,
 > you would need to provide a parameter such as `hosts=192.168.1.1,192.168.1.2`,
+> and you would have additionally to provide a parameter `localdc=datacenter1`
+> (change to reflect the name of one of your Cassandra datacenters).
+The latter
+> is required starting from NoSQLBench 5, but is a good practice with earlier versions too.
-> and there would be _no_ `secureconnectbundle` parameter.
+> Further, there would be _no_ `secureconnectbundle` parameter.
 As for username and password,
 > ... well, that depends on how the Cassandra cluster is configured.
-> Moreover, in the next steps, you will have to look at metric with "default"
+> As far as benchmark results are concerned, in the next steps you will have to
-> in their name instead of "astra".
+> look at metric with "default" in their name instead of "astra".
 > Note that NoSQLBench uses the very same CQL drivers to
 > access the database, regardless of whether Astra DB or a Cassandra cluster.